0day-ci/linux/Documentation/admin-guide/cgroup-v2.rst

 	partition roots themselves and their descendants.
 The root cgroup is always a partition root.

+	When set to "isolated", the CPUs in that partition root will be in an isolated state without any load balancing from the scheduler.
+Tasks in such a partition must be explicitly bound to each individual CPU.

-	There are constraints on where a partition root can be set.
+	There are constraints on where a partition root can be set ("root" or "isolated").
 It can only be set in a cgroup if all the following conditions are true.

 	1) The "cpuset.cpus" is not empty and the list of CPUs are exclusive, i.e. they are not shared by any of its siblings.
 	2) The parent cgroup is a partition root.
-	3) The "cpuset.cpus" is also a proper subset of the parent's "cpuset.cpus.effective".
+	3) The "cpuset.cpus" is a subset of the parent's "cpuset.cpus.effective".
 	4) There is no child cgroups with cpuset enabled.
 This is for eliminating corner cases that have to be handled if such a condition is allowed.

-	Setting it to partition root will take the CPUs away from the effective CPUs of the parent cgroup.
-Once it is set, this file cannot be reverted back to "member" if there are any child cgroups with cpuset enabled.
+	Setting it to a partition root will take the CPUs away from the effective CPUs of the parent cgroup.
+Once it is set, this file should not be reverted back to "member" if there are any child cgroups with cpuset enabled.

-	A parent partition cannot distribute all its CPUs to its child partitions.
-There must be at least one cpu left in the parent partition.
+	A parent partition may distribute all its CPUs to its child partitions as long as it is not the root cgroup.

-	Once becoming a partition root, changes to "cpuset.cpus" is generally allowed as long as the first condition above is true, the change will not take away all the CPUs from the parent partition and the new "cpuset.cpus" value is a superset of its children's "cpuset.cpus" values.
+	Once becoming a partition root, changes to "cpuset.cpus" is generally allowed as long as the first condition above (cpu exclusivity rule) is true.

-	Sometimes, external factors like changes to ancestors' "cpuset.cpus" or cpu hotplug can cause the state of the partition root to change.
-On read, the "cpuset.sched.partition" file can show the following values.
+	Sometimes, changes to "cpuset.cpus" or cpu hotplug may cause the state of the partition root to become invalid when the other constraints of partition root are violated.
+Therefore, user space agents that manage partition roots should avoid unnecessary changes to "cpuset.cpus" and monitor the state of "cpuset.cpus.partition" to make sure that the partitions are functioning as expected.

+	On read, the "cpuset.cpus.partition" file can show the following values.

-	  ==============	==============================
+	  ======================	==============================
 	  "member"			Non-root member of a partition
 	  "root"			Partition root
+	  "isolated"			Partition root without load balancing
-	  "root invalid"	Invalid partition root
+	  "root invalid (<reason>)"	Invalid partition root
-	  ==============	==============================
+	  ======================	==============================

-	It is a partition root if the first 2 partition root conditions above are true and at least one CPU from "cpuset.cpus" is granted by the parent cgroup.

-	A partition root can become invalid if none of CPUs requested in "cpuset.cpus" can be granted by the parent cgroup or the parent cgroup is no longer a partition root itself.
-In this case, it is not a real partition even though the restriction of the first partition root condition above will still apply.
+	A partition root becomes invalid if all the CPUs requested in "cpuset.cpus" become unavailable.
+This can happen if all the CPUs have been offlined, or the state of an ancestor partition root become invalid. "<reason>" is a string that describes why the partition becomes invalid.

+	An invalid partition is not a real partition even though some internal states may still be kept.
 The cpu affinity of all the tasks in the cgroup will then be associated with CPUs in the nearest ancestor partition.

-	An invalid partition root can be transitioned back to a real partition root if at least one of the requested CPUs can now be granted by its parent.
+	An invalid partition root can be reverted back to a real partition root if at least one of the requested CPUs become available again.
 In this case, the cpu affinity of all the tasks in the formerly invalid partition will be associated to the CPUs of the newly formed partition.

-	Changing the partition state of an invalid partition root to "member" is always allowed even if child cpusets are present.
+	Poll and inotify events are triggered whenever the state of "cpuset.cpus.partition" changes.
+That includes changes caused by write to "cpuset.cpus.partition", cpu hotplug and other changes that make the partition invalid.
+This will allow user space agents to monitor unexpected changes to "cpuset.cpus.partition" without the need to do continuous polling.

 Device controller